amashaqi/login-task-alaamashaqi/README.md

 Installation:

 - Make sure you have node version v20.11.1
+- create .env if not exsist file and move details in example.env to the file
 - Change directory to signin-server then type yarn install
 - Se tup mongoDB server and connect to it